LF:BVOT011c Self-specific terminology - Course Information

 - Course objectives

 - General characteristics of the subject: Medical Latin has the character of a preparatory subject whose sense is to facilitate for the students basic orientation in the professional language.
 The conception of tuition specifies three main tasks: to provide elementary technical vocabulary where nouns and adjectives predominate; to provide instruction in the regular nominal inflexion, and to introduce into the theory of word formation on a professional level.
-This is complemented with an informative view of select topics in the theory and history of medical terminology.
+This is complemented with a getting knowledge of medical prescription Latin, and an informative view of select topics in the theory and history of medical terminology.

 - 1st week: Introduction to the study of the subject: significance and contents of the course, methodological instructions, study literature.
 Latin alphabet and pronunciation.
 Basic nominal categories and their specific features in medical terminology.
 Latin and Greek nouns of 1st declension, adjectives of 1st declension.

 - 2nd week: Syntactic relations among constituents of multiple terms, word order.
-Latin and Greek nouns of 2nd declension, adjectives of 2nd declension.
+Latin and Greek nouns of 2nd declension, adjectives of 1st and 2nd declension.

 - 3rd week: Latin nouns of 3rd declension.
 Notes on anatomical nomenclature.